ppy/osu-wiki/news/2020/2020-07-22-new-featured-artist-receptor.md

 Popular in osu! during the 2013 era and beyond, [**Receptor**](https://osu.ppy.sh/beatmaps/artists/91) is a Russian electronic music producer most well known for his unique spin on drum-and-bass.

-He's remixed tracks from *Black Sun Empire* and *Noisia* to considerable critical acclaim, with mappers like [fergas](https://osu.ppy.sh/users/3144542), [FCL](https://osu.ppy.sh/users/4715762) and [Natteke](https://osu.ppy.sh/users/157177) mirroring that same excellence within the osu! community as well.
+He's remixed tracks from *Black Sun Empire* and *Noisia* to considerable critical acclaim, with mappers like ::fergas::{ user-id=3144542 }, [FCL](https://osu.ppy.sh/users/4715762) and ::Natteke::{ user-id=157177 } mirroring that same excellence within the osu! community as well.

 **44** stonking new tracks are now available from across **Receptor**'s entire discography, all complete with his signature sound that you just can't find anywhere else.